7 Tips to Ethically Swim With Elephants in Thailand (Can You?)

 Our Experience Visiting + Bathing Elephants in Thailand

-We didn’t ride these elephants, of course (and there’s no need for me to rehash why–there are tons of articles on the subject), but we did feed the elephants, walk with them through the jungle, hug them, pet them, give them a “mud spa”, aka, swim with elephants in the river (or, more accurately, we swam, they laid down and enjoyed the cool water).
+We didn’t ride these elephants, of course (and there’s no need for me to rehash why–there are tons of articles on the subject), but we did feed the elephants, walk with them through the jungle, hug them, pet them, and give them a “mud spa”, aka, swim with elephants in the river (or, more accurately, we swam, they laid down and enjoyed the cool water).

 We found the elephants that we were lucky enough to spend time with incredibly adorable, a little more intimidating than my animal-lover self anticipated, and wickedly smart.